thiago-a-souza/Spark/README.md

 df: org.apache.spark.sql.DataFrame = [Name: string, Age: int]
 ```

 - **CSV:** if the header is available in the input file it can be enabled to capture the column names.
-Unless the *inferSchema* is enabled, the default column type is string.
+Unless the *inferSchema* is enabled, the default column type is *String*.
 In addition to that, the schema can be provided programmatically.

 ```scala
 scala> val df = spark.read.option("header", "true").csv("/path/to/file.csv")